 Ask God for discernment so that you will be able to discern between normal physical tiredness and fatigue.
 We can be more tempted to yield to fatigue when we are physically tired, so we may at times find ourselves dealing with both at the same time.
 When this happens, invite God into your rest, and just soak in His presence.
 We are not limited to our own strength or resources.
 God teaches us to depend upon His strength when we find ourselves running out of our own before the victory is won.

-- Another practical step in overcoming the spirit of slumber is to assume the right posture in prayer.
+6. Another practical step in overcoming the spirit of slumber is to assume the right posture in prayer.
 If we think we’re going to overcome this one on our knees with our eyes closed, we may find ourselves succumbing to sleep in the same way that the disciples did in the Garden of Gethsemane.
 Good intentions.
 Bad warfare strategy.
-If you want to do yourself a favor, fight this one on your feet.
+This battle is won our feet.
 Find a prayer closet where you can pace if you need to and pray out loud.
 Don’t give your flesh any wiggle room on this one.
-When you forcefully resist this spirit through worship and prayer, pressing through the fatigue you will feel it lift; your energy will be restored even when you exert much energy.
+When we forcefully resist this spirit through worship and prayer, pressing through the fatigue we will feel it lift; our energy will be restored even when we exert much energy.
 This is what distinguishes it from normal physical tiredness.
 If it doesn’t lift right away, persist.
-You HAVE absolutely been given authority over All the power of the enemy.
+You have absolutely been given authority over All the power of the enemy.
 (Luke 10:19) This includes principalities, powers and rulers.
 Prayer, worship, submitting to God…we will prevail IF we do not yield.

 Resist the temptation to wait until the weariness passes before engaging in worship.
-If you’re discerning the spirit of slumber through fatigue, look at that fatigue as a word of knowledge.
-The Lord is telling you through that fatigue that NOW is the strategic time to engage in warfare against this spirit.
+If we’re discerning the spirit of slumber through fatigue, look at that fatigue as a word of knowledge.
+The Lord is telling us through that fatigue that NOW is the strategic time to engage in warfare against this spirit.
 Timing in spiritual warfare is critical if we are to defeat the enemy.
-In this sense, the spiritual gift of the discerning of spirits is God’s way of giving His church eyes to see what the enemy is up to…spies for Jesus!
-Yes!
+In this sense, the spiritual gift of the discerning of spirits is God’s way of giving His church eyes to see what the enemy is up to.

-- Repenting for yielding to this spirit is another effective way to resist the spirit of slumber.
+7. Repenting for yielding to this spirit is another effective way to resist the spirit of slumber.
 This one probably should be point #1.
-If you have yielded to this spirit for even a moment, repent.
-If you have found it difficult to trust God (unbelief) in this season, repent.
-If you have found yourself rebelling, repent.
-You may even choose to repent on behalf of your people for any agreement with the spirit of slumber.
+If we have yielded to this spirit for even a moment, repentance is called for.
+If we have found it difficult to trust God (unbelief) in this season, we repent.
+If we have found ourselves rebelling, we repent.
+We may even choose to repent on behalf of our people for any agreement with the spirit of slumber.